Martina Navratilova: Early life and background

 Navratilova was born Martina Šubertová in Prague, Czechoslovakia.
 Her parents divorced when she was three, and her mother, an accomplished gymnast, tennis player, and ski instructor, moved the family to Řevnice.
-In 1962, her mother Jana married Miroslav Navrátil, who became her first tennis coach.
+In 1962, her mother Jana married Miroslav "Mirek" Navrátil, who became her first tennis coach.
 Martina then took the name of her stepfather (adding the feminine suffix -ová), thus becoming Martina Navrátilová.
-Her father, Mirek (officially Miroslav Šubert), was a ski instructor.
+Her biological father, Miroslav Šubert, was a ski instructor and had died when Martina was still a young girl.

 Navratilova has a younger sister, Jana, and an older paternal half-brother.
-Her grandmother, Agnes Semanska, was a tennis player for the Czechoslovak Federation before the Second World War and had a ranking as high as No. 2 among Czech women during her amateur career.
+Her grandmother, Agnes Semanska, was a tennis player for the Czechoslovak Federation before the Second World War and had a ranking as high as No. 2 among Czechoslovak women during her amateur career.

 When Navratilova was four, she was hitting a tennis ball off a concrete wall and started to play tennis regularly at age seven.
 In 1972, at the age of 15, she won the Czechoslovakia national tennis championship.
 In 1973, aged 16, she made her debut on the United States Lawn Tennis Association professional tour but did not turn professional until 1975.
 Although perhaps most renowned for her mastery of fast low-bouncing grass, her best early showing at majors was on the red clay at the French Open, where she would go on to reach the final six times.
 In 1973, she made the quarterfinals, where she lost 6–7, 4–6 to Evonne Goolagong.
 She made the quarterfinals the next year and lost to Helga Masthoff (née Niessen).